PerlAlien/Alien-MSYS/README.md

 operating systems which already have that capability.
 If you use this module, I recommend that you list this as a prerequisite only during MSWin32 installs.

-When installing, this distribution looks in the default location for an existing MSYS install, which is `C:\MinGW\msys\1.0\bin`, if it cannot find it there, then it will download and install MSYS in this distribution's share directory (via [File::ShareDir](https://metacpan.org/pod/File::ShareDir)).
+When installing, this distribution will look for an existing `MSYS` using the following methods in this order:

-You can override this logic and specify your own location for MSYS using the PERL\_ALIEN\_MSYS\_BIN environment variable.
-This should point to the directory containing the MSYS executables:
+- environment variable `PERL_ALIEN_MSYS_BIN`

+    If set, this environment variable should be set to the root of `MSYS` (NOT MinGW).
+    For example, if you have `MinGW` / `MSYS` intalled on `D:` you might use this:

-    C:\> set PERL_ALIEN_MSYS_BIN=D:\MinGW\msys\bin
+        C:\> set PERL_ALIEN_MSYS_BIN=D:\MinGW\msys\1.0\bin

     Keep in mind that this environment variable is consulted during both install and at run-time, so it is advisable to set this in the System Properties control panel.

+- search `PATH` for `mingw-get.exe`

+    First [Alien::MSYS](https://metacpan.org/pod/Alien::MSYS) searches the `PATH` environment variable for the `mingw-get.exe` program, which is a common method for installing `MinGW` and `MSYS`.
+From there if it can deduce the location of `MSYS` it will use that.

+- try `C:\MinGW\msys\1.0\bin`

+    This is usually the default location, so [Alien::MSYS](https://metacpan.org/pod/Alien::MSYS) will try this directory even if it isn't found by another method.

+- Use desktop shortcut for `MinGW Installer`

+    Usually when you install the MinGW installer it creates a shortcut on the desktop. if [Win32::Shortcut](https://metacpan.org/pod/Win32::Shortcut) is installed (it is an optional dependency), then [Alien::MSYS](https://metacpan.org/pod/Alien::MSYS) can use that information to determine the location of `MSYS`.

+If `MSYS` cannot be found using any of these methods, then it will download and install `MSYS` in this distribution's share directory (via [File::ShareDir](https://metacpan.org/pod/File::ShareDir)).

 # FUNCTIONS